SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Running tests

-For each functionality you will have to run some tests.
+For each functionality, you will have to run some tests.

 For example to run a particular test named `testPrimitiveStructure`,
 - evaluate the expression `(ObjTest selector: #testPrimitiveStructure) run`, or